 AACR Special Program for High School Students: “The Conquest of Cancer and the Next Generation”

-Annually, this program is offered to high school students during the AACR Annual Meeting and provides a unique opportunity for high school students to explore career opportunities in science at a national meeting.
+Annually, the high school program is offered during the AACR Annual Meeting and provides a unique opportunity for high school students to explore career opportunities in science at a national meeting.

 Mentoring Opportunities for AACR Members

 By doing everything possible to strengthen interactions between senior cancer scientists and promising students, we hope to facilitate the contributions of young students to scientific research and the conquest of cancer.
-We invite AACR members to join us on this journey.
+We invite AACR members to volunteer as mentors.